 Additionally, the industry’s usage of software such as CADD and BIM has made the job of the architects more efficient, and consequently more productive.
 Eliminating the need for pencil and draft paper, improved technologies have enabled architects to share their work with other architects, designers, civil engineers, contractors, clients, and related collaborators more easily.

-If you think a career in architecture is right for you, contact our Enrollment Team today!
-We offer many graduate and undergraduate programs to get you started on your path to becoming an architect.
+If you think a career in architecture is right for you, contact our Enrollment Team and become an architecture student today!
+Or if you are interested in one of our related programs, discover how to become a Graphic Designer here!
+NewSchool of Architecture & Design is proud to offer many graduate and undergraduate programs to get you started on your path to becoming an architect.